semgrep/semgrep-docs/docs/playground.md

 ## Adding a rule to the Rule Board

-**Adding a rule to the [Rule Board](../semgrep-app/rule-board/)** allows you to quickly set a rule as part of every Semgrep scan.
+The [Rule Board](../semgrep-app/rule-board/) displays rules that Semgrep App uses to scan your project's code.
+Adding a rule to the Rule Board allows you to quickly set a rule as part of every Semgrep scan.

 To add a rule to the Rule Board:

 1. Ensure that you are logged-in.
 2. Click **Add to Rule Board**.